Housing Accelerator Fund

 Ontario is experiencing a housing crisis, and the City is taking bold actions to address this issue in our community.
 The Fund will further help Richmond Hill to remove barriers and speed up the process of building more housing and creating much-needed affordable residential units by advancing infrastructure to increase residential development.

-The City’s HAF Action Plan initiatives are already underway as Richmond Hill takes steps to help remove barriers and speed up the process for owners and builders to create more homes.
+Richmond Hill is taking steps to help remove barriers and speed up the process for owners and builders to create more homes.

 The City of Richmond Hill HAF Action Plan